Bereket: Role in transnational transportation

 Bereket is a strategically important junction of the Trans-Caspian Railway (Caspian Sea, Turkmenistan, Uzbekistan and eastern Kazakhstan) and North-South Transnational Railway (Russia-Kazakhstan-Turkmenistan-Iran-Persian Gulf).
 The city has a large locomotive repair depot and a modern passenger railway station.

 The Kazakhstan-Turkmenistan-Iran railway link is part of the North–South Transport Corridor and is a 677 km long railway line connecting Kazakhstan and Turkmenistan with Iran and the Persian Gulf.
 It links Uzen in Kazakhstan with Bereket–Etrek in Turkmenistan and ends at Gorgan in Iran's Golestan province.
 In Iran, the railway is linked to the national network making its way to the ports of the Persian Gulf.
 The project is estimated to have cost $620 million, which was jointly funded by the governments of Kazakhstan, Turkmenistan and Iran.

 In May 2013, the 311 km Bereket – Uzen section of the North-South Transnational Railway was completed.
 In February 2014 256 km long section between Bereket and Etrek was completed.
 Currently railway stations along the new railway are being constructed such as Däneata, Dövletýar, Bugdaýly, Balguýi, Madaw, Akjadepe.

-The Kazakhstan-Turkmenistan-Iran railway link was be officially inaugurated in October 2014.
+The Kazakhstan-Turkmenistan-Iran railway link was officially inaugurated in October 2014.

 The city is located on the M37 Highway (Turkmenistan's section of the European route E60 which connects Brest, France to Irkeshtam, Kyrgyzstan on the border with the People's Republic of China).